 Use Protein remover pads to ensure all residue is removed, and to tackle any leftover, stubborn makeup.

 Apply Cleanser with your two micro-brushes, followed by Primer in the same way.

 Finally, you’re going to take your Booster.
 This is a bit of a magical product which increases your lash retention by opening up the hair cuticle and giving the glue more surface area to grip onto.
 It does this simply due to it having a slightly alkaline pH level.

 Apply a drop of Booster to two micro brushes, dab off the excess and apply to those natural lashes in exactly the same way that you applied your Cleanser and Primer.

 Now lashes are completely clean and more ready to receive extensions than they ever have been before!

 Product Cost: £79.95

 Time Spent: 15 Minutes

 What I will say here is that Booster isn’t for the faint of heart - it will also speed up your glue’s drying time so you need to ensure you are ready for that.
 I’d recommend first trying a sample of Booster if you’re not 100% sure that it’s right for you at the moment, and only invest in a full-sized bottle when you’re ready to take that step.

-However you carry out your pretreatment, be sure to never ever skip it, and always be super thorough.
+However you carry out your lash pre-treatment routine, be sure to never ever skip it, and always be super thorough.
 Remember - lash retention is client retention.